rayanahmadse/FullstackOpen_part0_exercise/new_note_diagram.md

-Here is a simple flow chart:
+Here is a Sequence Diagram:

 ```mermaid
 sequenceDiagram